mcombeau/pipex/README.md

 # pipex
 pipex is a 42 school project aimed to better understand shell redirection and pipes, by handling them in C.

-This pipex program takes an input file, performs a command on it, pipes the result to another command which then writes the result to an output file.
+This pipex program takes an input file, performs a command on it, pipes the result to another command which then writes its result to an output file.
 The result is virtually identical to this kind of shell command:
 ```
 $ < input_file command1 | command2 > output file
 ```
+---

+:us: Read my article in English about this project: [Pipex: Reproducing the Pipe Operator “|” in C](https://www.codequoi.com/en/pipex-reproducing-the-pipe-operator-in-c/)

+:fr: Lire mon article en français sur ce projet :  [Pipex : reproduire l’opérateur pipe « | » en C](https://www.codequoi.com/pipex-reproduire-operateur-pipe-en-c/)

+---

 ## Status
 Awaiting evaluation.